kevinvongmany/cinejournal-webapp/README.md

 * Be interactive (i.e., accept and respond to user input).
 * Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
 * Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).

+## Grading Requirements
+This project is graded based on the following criteria:

+### Technical Acceptance Criteria: 25%
+* Satisfies the following code requirements:
+* Application uses a Node.js and Express.js back end and uses both GET and POST routes for retrieving and adding new data.
+* Application has a folder structure that meets the MVC paradigm and uses Handlebars.js as the template engine.
+* Application is backed by a PostgreSQL database with a Sequelize ORM and protects API keys and sensitive information with environment variables.
+* Application includes user authentication (express-session and cookies).
+* Application uses at least one new library, package, or technology not covered in class.

+### Concept 10%
+* Application should be a unique and novel idea.
+* Your group should clearly and concisely articulate your project idea.

+### Deployment: 20%
+* Application deployed at live URL on Render and loads with no errors.
+* Application GitHub URL submitted.

+### Repository Quality: 10%
+* Repository has a unique name.
+* Repository follows best practices for file structure and naming conventions.
+* Repository follows best practices for class/id-naming conventions, indentation, quality comments, etc.
+* Repository contains multiple descriptive commit messages.
+* Repository contains quality README file with description, screenshot, and link to deployed application.

+### Application Quality: 15%
+* Application user experience is intuitive and easy to navigate.
+* Application user interface style is clean and polished.
+* Application is responsive.

+### Presentation 10%
+* Your group should present using a slide deck.
+* Every group member should speak during the presentation.
+* Your presentation should follow the Project Presentation Template.

+### Collaboration 10%
+* There are no major disparities in the number of GitHub contributions between group members.